 The applications of Dr Nan Li’s research are primarily in automotive and aerospace industries.

-For further details of these posts, please contact Dr Nan Li (email@example.com).
-Interested applicants should send an up-to-date CV to Dr Nan Li.
+Interested PhD applicants should send an up-to-date CV to Dr Nan Li, with GPA included.
 Suitable candidates will be required to complete an electronic application form at Imperial College London in order for their qualifications to be addressed by College Registry.
 Qualified candidates will be interviewed in due course.

 Attar HR, Foster A, Li N, 2023, Development of a deep learning platform for sheet stamping geometry optimisation under manufacturing constraints, Engineering Applications of Artificial Intelligence, Vol:123, ISSN:0952-1976, Pages:1-23

 et al., 2023, A novel quench-form and in-die creep age process for hot forming of 2219 thin aluminum sheets with high precision and efficiency, Journal of Materials Processing Technology, Vol:315, ISSN:0924-0136, Pages:1-13

 et al., 2022, Optimisation of selective laser melted Ti6Al4V functionally graded lattice structures accounting for structural safety, Materials, Vol:15, ISSN:1996-1944, Pages:1-26